SyndicateProtocol/syndicate-appchains/README.md

 Use the included Dockerfile at repo root to build a Docker image.
 You should then be able to run the image and pass in the same flags that you would pass to the Rust binary executable.

-Note that this a multi-target Dockerfile, so specify `metabased-translator`, `metabased-poster`, etc as the target.
+Note that this a multi-target Dockerfile, so specify `synd-translator`, `synd-poster`, etc as the target.

 ```
 docker build --target metabased-translator -f Dockerfile . --tag metabased-translator